 State Aid Requirements

-WCS funding for organizations may come as state aid which is allowed only in small amounts under the de minimis rule of the European Union (EU) law.
+WCS funding for organisations may come as state aid which is allowed only in small amounts under the de minimis rule of the European Union (EU) law.
 The rule allows €200,000 in aid to be provided for one commitment over 30 years.

 - they are not considered a public authority